 1. Reasons for change

-TR 26.940 calculated the mouth-to-ear delay.
-However, it has not considered the duration of the NPUSCH transmission or the NPDSCH transmission.
-For NB-IoT, the durations can be significant, e.g., 64ms for NPUSCH [1].

 TR 26.940 also confuses propagation delay and transmission delay.
-The latter refers to the difference between the time instant when the first bit leaves a transmitter and the time instant when the last bit leaves the transmitter [2].
+The latter refers to the difference between the time instant when the first bit leaves a transmitter and the time instant when the last bit leaves the transmitter [1].
 This is illustrated in Figure 1, where an NPUSCH is transmitted by the UE.
 Note that the transport block is decoded after an additional processing delay, but the processing delay is very small (up to 3ms), and we can ignore it in the mouth-to-ear delay calculation.

 Figure 1 Propagation delay vs transmission delay

+The transmission delay is called air interface delay in the ULBC TR.

+The transmission delay should be corrected to propagation delay in clause 5.2.2.4 as in TR 36.763.

 References

-[1] S4-251739, "Feasible TBS values and packet loss traces for 80ms bundling period for ULBC over NB-IoT NTN GEO channel", 3GPP TSG SA WG4 #134, Dallas, November 17-21, 2025

-[2] “Computer Networking, a top-down approach featuring the Internet,” J. Kurose, K. W. Ross, Addison Wesley, 2001.
+[1] “Computer Networking, a top-down approach featuring the Internet,” J. Kurose, K. W. Ross, Addison Wesley, 2001.

 2. Proposed changes